 My thoughts wander, as they often do, and I think of my mom.
 I initially started this journey of having a “food blog” to document and honor my mom’s recipes.
 As food played such a big part of my upbringing, it’s no wonder I became a dietitian.

-My mom would often make an orange chiffon cake for our Sunday dessert.
+My mom would often make an orange chiffon cake for our Sunday dessert (in fact, she would alternate between her Italian Cake and this chiffon cake).
 Unfortunately, she would make it from memory and so there was no need to write it down.
-To the best of my recollection, this orange chiffon cake from Martha Stewart resembles the way I remember this cake tasting.
+To the best of my recollection, the orange chiffon cake recipe from Martha Stewart resembles the way I remember this cake tasting.

-I can’t help but smile when I think of this Perfect Light Fluffy Orange Chiffon Cake Recipe.
+I can’t help but smile when I think of this fluffy cake recipe.
 It brings me back to the Sunday lunch ritual… the endless array of pots on the stove and in the sink; my younger brother, dipping a chunk of Italian crusty bread in the ragu; my grandmother, sitting in her usual spot; and my mom, literally a one woman show, doing it all and at the same time, being omnipresent and supporting the whole lot of us- a smile, a hug, a word of encouragement… always present in the moment, always loving.

 Forever grateful and always in my thoughts.